kzorina/ucu2018_dl4cv/assignments/classification/results/journal.md

 # Training LeNet-like model on DeepFashion dataset (baseline)

-The goal here is to train simple model on cifar10 dataset without gpu support.
+Baseline with LeNet model.

 ## Description

 Experiment e0017

 Training time [cpu]: ~ 205 min.
-(30 epochs), later on I run it on gpu, ~ 60 min (20 epoch) For compasison I used only 20 epoch later to speed up the computation.
+(30 epochs), later on I run it on gpu, ~ 60 min (20 epoch) For comparison I used only 20 epoch to speed up the computation.

 ## Deliverables